 The traditional planting method is to dig a trench and plant the potatoes 10 to 12 cm deep and between 30 to 37.5 cm apart depending on the variety you are planting, with the shoots pointing upwards.
 Add compost so that the potatoes are covered.
 Keep the compost well-watered in dry weather until the tubers start to form.

-However, small varieties of potatoes can be grown in a container.
+However, you can grow potatoes in a container if you choose small varieties.
+For really small backyards, you can even grow potatoes in a bag.
 Just make sure the potatoes have enough space to grow upwards as well as downwards.

 When the green shoots reach between 20 to 30 cm tall add extra soil around the stems to stop any light reaching any potatoes that are growing closer to the surface.
 This process is called earthing-up and prevents your potato crop turning green.
 You will need to continue doing this as your potatoes grow.

 However, you can skip this step by growing the potatoes under black polythene.
 This is a low maintenance planting method as you won’t need to earth up, and there is no digging involved in harvesting the potatoes from just below the soil level.